National Service, a standardised form of peacetime conscription, was introduced in 1947 for all able-bodied men between the ages of 18 and 30.

-National Service as peacetime conscription was formulated by the
+National Service was then formulated by the

 When "D Simon" was called-up for service with the RAPC this is what appeared through his letterbox - an Enlistment Notice together with a travel warrant and a postal order for 4 Shillings (20p)!!